Cookie Information

 Learn More I acceptNext is the list of our inhouse experts working in this unit.

-Jane Arroyo is a Research Assistant in the Global Governance, Regulation, Innovation, Digital Economy (GRID)…
+Marta Dell'Aquila is a Researcher in the Global Governance, Regulation, Innovation and Digital Economy (GRID)…

-Paula Gürtler is Research Assistant in the Global Governance, Regulation, Innovation and Digital Economy (GRID)…
+Olesya Grabova is a Research Assistant in the Global Governance, Regulation, Innovation and Digital Economy…

-Nadina Iacob is Associate Research Fellow in the Global Governance, Regulation, Innovation, and Digital Economy…
+Paula Gürtler is Associate Researcher in the Global Governance, Regulation, Innovation and Digital Economy (GRID)…

-Moritz Laurer is an Associate Researcher in the Global Governance, Regulation, Innovation, Digital Economy (GRID)…
+Cosima Lenz is an Associate Researcher in the Global Governance, Regulation, Innovation and Digital Economy…

-Berta Mizsei is a Research Assistant in the Global Governance, Regulation, Innovation, and Digital Economy…
+Karen Melchior is a Senior Advisor in the Global Governance, Regulation, Innovation, and Digital Economy…

 Jacques Pelkmans is an Associate Senior Fellow at CEPS.
 Jacques studied economics at Tilburg University,…